ACKs and NACKs Explained: The Feedback Loop Behind Reliable Data

 - ACKs confirm successful data reception, while NACKs indicate issues requiring retransmission.

-- ACKs verify that everything worked.
-NACKs detect failures or missing packets.
+- ACKs verify that everything worked; NACKs detect failures or missing packets.

-- ACKs show what went right in the transmission.
-NACKs reveal what went wrong.
+- ACKs show what went right in the transmission; NACKs reveal what went wrong.

 Image source: Researchgate